Contact us

 • a routine that demonstrates genuine presence

-What boxes Malta ticks for American retirees
+What Boxes Malta Ticks for American Retirees

 English is an official language in Malta, which reduces friction across healthcare, landlords, banks, utilities and public services – a surprisingly decisive factor for retirees who want clarity and independence.
+English not just for daily life, but for medical decisions, legal documentation, and administrative processes.

 A retiree-oriented framework with defined conditions

-Malta’s Malta Retirement Programme (MRP) is designed for individuals “in receipt of a pension as their regular source of income” and not in an employment relationship.
+The Malta Retirement Programme (MRP) is designed for individuals “in receipt of a pension as their regular source of income” and not in an employment relationship.

 A key technical requirement in the guidelines is the pension predominance test: the pension received in Malta must constitute at least 75% of chargeable income.